Skip to content

 Medical Records

-In the records management portion of the medical assistant program, students take 40 hours of instruction that covers the most up-to-date electronic medical records (EMR) systems.
-In four units, they are taken through features navigation, front-office applications, clinical care aspects, and a detailed coding and billing unit.
+For the Medical Assistant program, the records management portion requires students to attend some weeks of instruction covering electronic medical records (EMR) systems.
+Throughout the four units, students are taught navigational features, front-office applications, clinical care aspects, and coding and billing.

 Opportunity for Certification Exam

-Graduates have the opportunity to take the Certified Clinical Medical Assistant (CCMA) exam through the National Healthcareer Association (NHA).
-After the student’s required medical assisting externship is completed, Prism Career Institute will pay the exam fee.
-Additionally, study resources are provided for students who register for the certification exam.
+Graduates have the option to take the Certified Clinical Medical Assistant (CCMA) exam through the National Healthcareer Association (NHA).
+The examination consists of 150 scored questions over three hours, and the passing score is 390.
+The requirement for taking the exam includes completing a Medical Assistant program and having relevant work experience.
+After completion of the externship, Prism Career Institute will cover the exam fees, and study resources will be provided to students who register for the exam.

 Job Roles for Medical Assistants